bifurcation/mls-userinfo-vc/draft-barnes-mls-addl-creds.md

 * The `signature` field is valid with respect to the `signature_key` value in the leaf node.

-* Each members of the group supports the credential type of the credential (`multi` or `weak-multi`), and in addition:
+* Each member of the group supports the credential type of the credential (`multi` or `weak-multi`), and in addition:
   * For `multi`: Each member supports the cipher suite and credential type values for every credential binding in the multi-credential.